ecleel/moyasar-invoices-wix/INTEGRATION.md

 This guide goes through the needed steps to provide Moyasar Invoices in Wix website.

-This is useful for entities who are interested in using invoicing solutions such as a donation system.
+This is useful for customers who are interested in using invoicing solutions such as a donation system.

 Please ensure to enable Developer tools in Wix prior proceeding with the following steps: